How Much Will It Cost to Have Managed IT Services for the Cloud?

 Drum roll, please…

-I reached out to ITS CEO Tom Andrulis to get down and dirty ballpark figures for the costs of cloud platforms and/or managed IT services.
+According to ITS CEO Tom Andrulis, here are the sample costs of cloud platforms and/or managed IT services.
 These refer to a hypothetical company with 20 workstations.
-I made a table of the costs on an annual basis as most businesses would probably want to include that in their yearly budget planning: Here is what it looks like.Legend: NM: Not Managed M: Managed BF: Break/Fix
+The table of the costs reflects an annual basis as most businesses would probably want to include that in their yearly budget planning: Here is what it looks like.Legend: NM: Not Managed M: Managed BF: Break/Fix

 *Costs do not include software